jackyzha0/jackyzha0.github.io/content/thoughts/tribe flourishing.md

 Takeaways
 - Shared knowledge graph tooling is a common pain point and one no one has solved well
-- Frictionful onboarding can be good!
+- [[thoughts/friction|Friction-ful]] onboarding can be good!
 "What does work is having people join our open calls, playing with ideas and tasks they resonate with, and progressively getting more involved"

-## 'Back to the Land'
-A lot of similar concepts to [FCTC](thoughts/From%20Counterculture%20to%20Cyberculture.md) around digital communalism and back-to-the-land movements

 ## Squad Wealth
 [Source: *Other Internet* on Squad Wealth](https://otherinter.net/research/squad-wealth/)